nylas/nylas-mail/README.md

-Nylas Mail v3 [Unnamed]
+💌 Merani
 ====

 **Hello!
-This is a significant fork of Nylas Mail which completely replaces JavaScript mail sync with a C++ core built on Mailcore2.
+I'm one of the original authors of Nylas Mail and this is a significant fork of the app which completely replaces JavaScript mail sync with a C++ core built on Mailcore2.
 Unfortunately, it's not ready for use - check back soon!**

 High level Goals: